leec929/cs240-scripting/load-example/README.md

 #### Description
 The `RAM.circ` file contains a counter, a RAM component, a clock, and the output of RAM.
 The `main-checker.circ` file uses the `RAM.circ` file as the loaded library, but has additional components such as HEX displays and an output testing whether the RAM output is zero.
+HEX displays are not shown in the script output and cannot be checked.

 #### Result
 Each file was ran with the following commands: